NEWSMAKER-Modi faces mammoth task to meet India's soaring expectations

 Indian government has enjoyed for 30 years.

-By evening, the BJP and its allies were leading the count in
+By midday, the BJP and its allies were leading the count in

 to rule.
 Even on its own, the BJP had crossed the halfway mark.